albertattard/java-boot-camp/01 - Primer.md

     }
     ```

-    List the available gradle tasks (some tasks may bot be visible but still be available).
+    List the available Gradle tasks (some tasks may not be visible but still be available).

     ```bash
     $ ./gradlew tasks